Portuguese phrases | Most common phrases for everyday life

 Great, I’m from Madrid too. Ótimo, eu sou de Madrid também. /ˈɔtʃimu, eʊ soʊ dʒi maˈdɾid tãˈbẽj̃/

-Where do you live?
-Onde você mora? /ˈõdʒi voˈse ˈmoɾɐ/
+Where do you live? in Portuguese Onde você mora? /ˈõdʒi voˈse ˈmoɾɐ/

 I live in Berlin.
 Eu moro em Berlim. /eʊ ˈmoɾu ẽj̃ beʁˈlĩ/